apkudo/niagra/README.md

 niagrad implements the following signal interface:

- * SIGUSR1: migrate all nodes (zero-downtime restart)
+ * SIGUSR1: migrate all nodes (zero-downtime restart).
+This results in a SIGUSR2 to node instances, as described in the below server interface.
  * SIGINT: restart all nodes (possible-downtime restart)
  * SIGTERM: terminate all nodes (complete downtime)
  * SIGUSR2: write niagra state to file /tmp/niagra-{niagrad-pid}-{requester-pid}.state